flancia-coop/doc.anagora.org/rhizome-disk.md

     - Resize the filesystem.

 ## Detailed instructions
-- I asked Gemini about best practices for RAID on Debian in 2025 and it's the same as 15y ago: partition the disks then create the array with mdadm then sync source of truth.
+- I asked Gemini about best practices for RAID setup on Debian in 2025 and it's the same as 15y ago: partition the disks then create the array with mdadm then sync source of truth.

 ```